Lockhart River Art

 The artists of Lockhart River Art Centre have been recognised for many years, both nationally and internationally, as “The Art Gang”.
 The Art Gang formed in 1995 with a group of young artists just out of school.
 In the same sense that those who worked on the roads were called the “The Road Gang”, this young group of teenagers worked on art.

-Today, 16 artists spanning different generations visit the art centre to work in the mediums of acrylic painting, ceramic, weaving and carving.
-In addition, many others come in on an ad-hoc basis to paint when they feel like it.
+Today, many artists spanning different generations visit the art centre to work in the mediums of acrylic painting, ceramic, weaving and carving.
+In addition, many others come in on an ad-hoc basis to paint when they feel like it or as part of our community development activities.

 Painters and craftspeople at the centre include “The Old Girls”, a respected group of elders (pictured above, photo courtesy of David Brown) who have taken the art world by storm with their vibrant art works.
 Their work is amongst the country’s most collectable.